scharfmn/desnos/README.md

 George Mason student Nihaal Prasad contributed "after", with the first line beginning "After," and the second beginning any way one likes:
  - https://desnos.herokuapp.com/demo/after/add

 Writer, critic, and scholar Lisa Levy contributed "bookends" with the following suggestion from her teaching: "[How about] first lines or topic sentences on the same subject and see how they fit together.
 Or first lines and last lines--I spend a lot of time talking about beginnings and endings."
-Bookends is taken from the idea of first-lines, last-lines.
+Bookends implements the idea of first-lines, last-lines.
  - https://desnos.herokuapp.com/demo/bookends/add

 I ended up naming the Heroku deployment desnos, rather than Narayanan or language_events, but it doesn’t feel right.
 Suggestions welcome.